House sending Trump impeachment to Senate, GOP opposes trial | Politics

 As the House prepares to bring the impeachment charge against Donald Trump to the Senate for trial, a growing number of Republican senators say they are opposed to the proceeding, dimming the chances that former president will be convicted on the charge that he incited a siege of the US Capitol.

-House Democrats will carry the sole impeachment charge of “incitement of insurrection” across the Capitol late Monday evening, a rare and ceremonial walk to the Senate by the prosecutors who will argue their case.
-They are hoping that strong Republican denunciations of Trump after the Jan.
-6 riot will translate into a conviction and a separate vote to bar Trump from holding office again.
+House Democrats will carry the sole impeachment charge of “incitement of insurrection” across the Capitol Monday evening, a rare, ceremonial walk to the Senate by the prosecutors who will argue the case.
+They are hoping that strong Republican denunciations of Trump after the January 6 riot will translate into a conviction and a separate vote to bar Trump from holding office again.

+Chief Justice John Roberts is not expected to preside at the trial, as he did during Trump's first impeachment.
+Instead, Sen. Patrick Leahy, D- Vt., who serves in the largely ceremonial role as president pro-tempore of the Senate, is expected to preside because Trump is no longer in office, according to a person granted anonymity to disclose the planning.

-But instead, GOP passions appear to have cooled since the insurrection.
-Now that Trump's presidency is over, Republican senators who will serve as jurors in the trial are rallying to his legal defense, as they did during his first impeachment trial last year.
+But GOP feelings appear to have cooled since the insurrection.
+Now that Trump's presidency is over, a number of the Republican senators who will serve along with Democrats as jurors in the trial are speaking out against it, as they did during his first impeachment trial last year.

 “I think the trial is stupid, I think it's counterproductive,” said Sen. Marco Rubio, R-Fla..
 He said that ''the first chance I get to vote to end this trial, I'll do it” because he believes it would be bad for the country and further inflame partisan divisions.

-Sen. Chris Coons, D-Del., said in an interview with The Associated Press on Sunday that he hopes that evolving clarity on the details of what happened Jan.
-6 “will make it clearer to my colleagues and the American people that we need some accountability.”
-Coons questioned how his colleagues who were in the Capitol that day could see the insurrection as anything other than a “stunning violation” of tradition of peaceful transfers of power.
+Sen. Chris Coons, D-Del., said in an interview on Sunday that he hopes that evolving clarity on the details of what happened January 6 “will make it clearer to my colleagues and the American people that we need some accountability.”
+Coons questioned how his colleagues who were in the Capitol that day could see the insurrection as anything other than a “stunning violation” of the nation's history of peaceful transfers of power.

 An early vote to dismiss the trial probably would not succeed, given that Democrats now control the Senate.
 Still, the mounting Republican opposition indicates that many GOP senators would eventually vote to acquit Trump.
 Democrats would need the support of 17 Republicans — a high bar — to convict him.